rougier/python-opengl/03-quickstart.rst

 In our simple quad scenario, this is relatively easy to write because we have a single attribute ("`position`").
-We first requires the attribute location inside the program and then we bind the buffer with the relevant offset.
+We first require the attribute location inside the program and then we bind the buffer with the relevant offset.

 .. code:: python